Sentimental Value: Release

+In North America, the film was released on DVD, Blu-ray, and Ultra HD Blu-ray on May 26, 2026, by The Criterion Collection.

 Reception

+Critical response

-Joachim Trier received widespread acclaim for his direction and won the Grand Prix at the 2025 Cannes Film Festival.
+Joachim Trier received widespread acclaim for his direction and screenplay, and won the Grand Prix at the 2025 Cannes Film Festival.

+Upon release, Sentimental Value received highly positive reviews from critics.
+Metacritic, which uses a weighted average, assigned the film a score of 86 out of 100, based on 45 critics, indicating "universal acclaim".

-In June 2025, IndieWire ranked the film at number 21 on its list of "The 100 Best Movies of the 2020s (So Far)."
+In June 2025, IndieWire ranked the film at number 21 on its list of "The 100 Best Movies of the 2020s (So Far)".